Commanding Humanoid by Free-form Language: A Large Language Action Model with Unified Motion Vocabulary: Method

 \subsection{Large Language-Action Model}

-In this section we show how, building upon Sec.~\ref{sec:quantization} and Sec.~\ref{sec:distillation}, our framework implements an end-to-end mapping from highly abstract language descriptions to physically executable robot actions without relying on tracking-based retargeting.
-Sec.~\ref{sec:distillation} serves as the key intermediate: a low-level controller distilled to follow latent motion tokens, seamlessly linking latent motion token generation and physics-based action execution.
-The following parts in this section detail the training of our proposed LLA.
+In this section we show how, building upon Sec .~\ref {sec:quantization} and Sec.~\ref {sec:distillation}, our framework realizes a direct mapping from highly abstract language descriptions to physically executable robot actions without decoding and retargeting during inference.
+Sec.~\ref {sec:distillation} serves as the key intermediate: a low-level controller distilled to follow latent motion tokens, seamlessly linking latent motion token generation and physics-based action execution.
+The remainder of this section details the training procedure.

 \paragraph{Supervised Fine-tuning with Augmented Human Data.} To solve the limited expressivity of textual annotations in existing datasets \cite{guo2022generating, punnakkal2021babel, hwangsnapmogen}, prior approaches \cite{ouyang2025motion} have resorted to LLM \cite{shao2024deepseekmath} to decompose abstract motion descriptions.
 However, such methods often cause motion-language misalignment since a single caption may correspond to multiple plausible motions.
-Inspired by recent works \cite{cui2024anyskill} that demonstrate the effectiveness of visual signal for motion-text understanding, we employ a vision–language model \cite{Qwen2.5-VL} with rendered motion sequences as motion context, enabling it to produce more accurate reasoning chains.
+Inspired by recent works \cite{cui2024anyskill} that demonstrate the effectiveness of visual signal for motion-text understanding, we employ a vision–language model \cite{Qwen2.5-VL} with rendered motion sequences as motion context, enabling it to produce more accurate motion chain-of-thought (CoT).
+We use motion CoT only for abstract or compositional instructions, and atomic commands are passed through unchanged.

 Given the augmented large-scale human motion–text datasets, we formulate motion token generation as an autoregressive, text-conditioned language modeling task, where a motion sequence is represented as a series of discrete tokens from the unified codebook $\mathcal{Z}=\{\langle cb_{i,j}\rangle\}$, with $i$ indexing the sub-codebook and $j$ the token entry.
 The input is the textual description $\mathbf{w}$, and the supervision target $\mathbf{y}=(y_1,\dots,y_L)$ is constructed by concatenating motion chain-of-thought with the ground-truth motion tokens from the pretrained tokenizer.
 The model is trained with the standard next-token prediction loss: